Skip to content

 Standard Message States

 The SMPP specification includes a list of states a message can be in during its delivery.
-These are the most commons states for messages, but some of them are (or were) vaguely defined, so in rare circumstances some of the more uncommon ones might might be used in an unconventional way for a specific network operator.
+These are the most common states for messages, but some of them are (or were) vaguely defined, so in rare circumstances some of the more uncommon ones might be used in an unconventional way for a specific network operator.

 ENROUTE